 By using the More or Less buttons, all of the preprogrammed features like Cook can be adjusted to cook food for a longer or shorter time.

-Pressing More will add 10 seconds to the cooking time each time you press it.
-Pressing Less will subtract 10 seconds from the cooking time each time you press it.
+Touching + will add 10 seconds to the cooking time each time you touch it.
+Touching - will subtract 10 seconds from the cooking time each time you touch it.